Revid AI Alternative

 Revid alternative FAQ

 Yes — faceless multi-scene video is one of ClipTalk's core pipelines.
-You give it a topic or script and it builds a vertical short: AI visuals for each scene (images or AI video clips, not just a stock match under narration), an AI voiceover, synced captions, and background music.
-The difference from Revid is that ClipTalk doesn't only do faceless — the same account also makes talking-head avatar videos — and you can refine the result on a real timeline instead of only an auto-template flow.
+You give it a topic or script and it builds a vertical short: AI visuals for each scene (images or AI video clips), an AI voiceover from 130+ voices, synced captions, and background music.
+The difference from Revid is the workflow: ClipTalk gives you a real timeline to refine the result by hand, and you can start on free credits instead of a $39/month plan.

 All alternatives →